MoserMichael/jscriptparse/PYXTUT.md

 -1
 ```

-You have a lot of functions here: youst type tab two times and you get the whole list of reserved words and functions
+You have a lot of functions here: press on the TAB key twice and you get the whole list of reserved words and functions
+(The TAB key has the following label on the keyboard  ```->|```)

 ```
 >